Psmths/windows-forensic-artifacts/network/evtx-2004-firewall.md

 # Microsoft-Windows-Windows Firewall With Advanced Security/Firewall/2004: Firewall Rule Added
 This event indicates that a new firewall rule has been added to the Windows Firewall.

+In recent builds of Windows 11, this event has been replaced by a new event ID, 2071.

 ### Analysis Value
  - [x] Account - Security Identifier (SID)
  - [x] Execution - Full Path